 I wanted to make this analysis this some time ago, but fortunately some Kent (U.K.) school governor took the case to court, so it's not going to be my opinion, but Mr Justice Burton's, High Court judge UK, extracted form what could be probed on his court room.
 The judge failed to ban the film in schools, but presented a sentence in wich points out 9 LIES in the film and exorts them to be pointed in class.
 I would have prefered that the film was not shown at all, but let's leave aside any opinions on judges sentences (which I deeply respect) and focus on the 9 points.
 I provided two links to the news in important UK media, so I won't extend on the details and

-sea-level would rise of up to 20 feet in the near future, science says 'millennia' (that's THOUSANDS OF YEARS.
+1.- When Al Gore's film says that sea-level would rise of up to 20 feet in the near future, science says 'millennia' (that's THOUSANDS OF YEARS.
 Think about that twice).

 2.- This one is pretty silly from my point of view (please don't take this as a simpathy to Mr.Gore): low-lying inhabited Pacific atolls are being inundated (says the film), but there's no evidence of evacuations so far (says the judge).
 Fine, I suppose it is evidence of the alarmist tone forced into the movie, so it's worth pointing it in the sentece.